 Sales & Advertising Transparency

-As we’ve discussed in our full Payment Depot review, we have no serious qualms with the quality or transparency of PD’s advertising and information disclosure.
+As we’ve discussed in our full Payment Depot review, we have no serious qualms with the quality or transparency of PD’s marketing and information disclosures.
 While the site could do marginally better explaining why the Payment Depot pricing model is one of the best out there, it’s done well enough.
 By all accounts, Payment Depot’s customers are happy with the service.
-You won’t see complaints about how merchants feel they were lied to and ripped off, which is…well, the biggest red flag that something is seriously wrong with a processor.
+You won’t see complaints about how merchants feel they were lied to and cheated — the biggest red flag that something is seriously off with a processor.

 I’m pretty happy in this regard.
 Clear pricing disclosures and month-to-month agreements are easy ways to score a good rating around here.
 As the resident mobile payments expert, I’m always happy to see competitive, stable options for mobile and low-volume merchants.
-Payment Depot is delivering on all counts.
+Payment Depot delivers on all counts.

 Customer Service & Technical Support

 As far as customer service, we’re happy to say that Payment Depot offers 24/7 phone support to deal with all kinds of account-related issues.
-You’ll probably get better customer service during standard business hours (7 AM to 5 PM Pacific Time) because TSYS and First Data pick up some of the slack in the after-hours.
+You’ll probably get better customer service during standard business hours (7 AM to 5 PM Pacific Time) because TSYS and First Data (now Fiserv) pick up some of the slack in the after hours.
 But Payment Depot does have staff who monitor support requests 24/7.

 Payment Depot isn’t great about self-help resources; there’s no knowledgebase, just a generic FAQ section on the website.
 This is a reversal from many pay-as-you-go mobile processing services that tend to offer great self-help resources but more limited live customer support.
 But you will be able to get software support through SwipeSimple, which has its own self-service support portal and FAQ.